cooligc/OtherRepo/Log4JExample/README.md

 <li>Maven basic Knowledge as the application uses maven.</li></ul>

 <b>Configuration for Log4j:-</b>
 <p>If you are using Log4j tool for a stand alone application then, we may configure the same in 2 ways.
-Such as,
+Such as,</p>
- Using XML file
+ <ul><li>Using XML file</li>
- Using Properties file.
+ <li>Using Properties file.</li></ul>
- If you are using the same tool in any web based application then, You may configure the Log4j configuration file location using a Listener in web.xml
+ <p>If you are using the same tool in any web based application then, You may configure the Log4j configuration file location using a Listener in web.xml
  In this application, I am logging the message for a Stand - Alone Application.	</p>

 <b>Log4J configuration using XML:-</b>